-Jesus admitted to the disciples in John 6 that it is a hard teaching to accept in our fallen estate.
-Some people stopped following him when these truths were explained.
+Jesus admitted to the disciples in John 6 that this is a hard teaching to accept in our fallen estate.
+Some stopped following him when these truths were explained.
 Some of his disciples said in verse 60, “This is a hard saying; who can listen to it?”
 Jesus answered in verse 65, “This is why I told you that no one can come to me unless it is granted him by the Father.” repeating what he had said back in verse 44.

-While we do our best to bring God’s truth to the unbeliever, left to himself he will continue to try to explain it away.It’s only when God by his redeeming grace changes his heart and understanding by the Holy Spirit applying the work of the Savior so that he will believe what God says is true.
-The Bible is the “sword of the Spirit” which we must faithfully use as the weapon God provides in defeating error (Ephesians 6:17).
+While we do our best to bring God’s truth to the unbeliever, left to himself he will continue to try to explain it away.It’s only when God by his redeeming grace changes the heart and gives understanding by the Holy Spirit.
+Only by the work of the Savior can he accept what God says as true.
+The Bible is the “sword of the Spirit” which we must faithfully use as the weapon God provides.That’s how we defeat the enemy of real eternal truth (Ephesians 6:17).

-about God, what he’s done, made,
+true about God, what he’s done, made, and planned.